Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Experiments and Analysis

 To explore model performance at different exploration degrees, we sampled 2, 4, and 8 times for each prompt on the Step-DPO-10k dataset using MetaMath-Llama-8B and Qwen2-7B-SFT, thereby constructing training datasets of 20k, 40k, and 80k.

-Table~\ref{tab:performance_on_diff_scale} presents model performance on the GSM8K and MATH datasets.
-We find that increasing the exploration degree gradually improves performance on both datasets, with a notable jump on GSM8K when the data volume increases from 40K to 80K.
+Figure~\ref{fig:threshold1} presents model performance on the GSM8K and MATH datasets.
+We find that increasing the exploration improves performance on both datasets, with a notable jump on GSM8K when the data volume increases from 40K to 80K.
+This suggests that increasing the training data enables models to explore more non-human-like reasoning paths, which further improves performance.
 These results indicate that CGPO exhibits effective scalability.